clauswilke/pinetree/docs/intro.rst

 Defining polymerases and ribosomes
 ----------------------------------

 To simulate both transcription and translation, we'll add polymerases and then add ribosomes.
-Since these enzymes may interact with more than one type of genome, we add them to the Simulation object.
+Since these enzymes may interact with more than one type of genome, we add them to the Model object.

 ```
 model.add_polymerase(name="T7rnapol", speed="", footprint="", copies=100)